park-jun-woo/ncloud-certbot-hook/readme.md

-# ncp-certbot-hook
+# ncloud-certbot-hook

-**ncp-certbot-hook** is a Go-based Certbot hook (for DNS-01 challenges) designed to integrate with [Naver Cloud Platform (NCP)](https://www.ncloud.com/) services.
+**ncloud-certbot-hook** is a Go-based Certbot hook (for DNS-01 challenges) designed to integrate with [Naver Cloud Platform (NCP)](https://www.ncloud.com/) services.
 It automatically creates and deletes TXT records in **NCP Global DNS** for domain verification, and registers the issued SSL certificates in **NCP Certificate Manager** after successful issuance/renewal.

 ## Features